Last Updated on by Bree

 Then the bank would add interest to that overdraft spent over a period of time.

 5. Use debit instead of credit cards for automated payments

-It is ideal to use your debit card for automated payments because it cannot be charged if your bank account is empty.
+Using your debit card for automated payments is ideal because it cannot be charged if your bank account is empty.

 But if you use a credit card, there will always be money for the subscription company to take from you.

-Like I said about the overdraft, the company cannot charge your debit card if you disable overdraft.
+As I said about the overdraft, the company cannot charge your debit card if you disable the overdraft.